Jane Fonda says people should not be fooled by Trudeau

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

+But he also pushed ahead with a national carbon price and he rejected Enbridge’s Northern Gateway project to northwest British Columbia, which would pass through the Great Bear Rainforest as his Liberal Party government tries to balance the oil industry’s desire to tap new markets in Asia against the concerns of environmentalists.

+Fonda, a 79-year-old political activist and two-time Oscar winner for best actress, is the latest celebrity to visit and express concerns about the Alberta oil sands.
+Actor Leonardo DiCaprio and Hollywood film director James Cameron have also visited.

-Alberta Premier Rachel Notley says Fonda is using her celebrity to promote ill-informed information.
+Alberta Premier Rachel Notley said Fonda is using her celebrity to promote ill-informed generalizations.

+Notley said Fonda should not lecture oil workers about getting jobs elsewhere and added that it was “super tone deaf” for the actress to visit Fort McMurray, Alberta, so soon after devastating wildfires that destroyed 2,400 homes and buildings.

+Notley, who leads the left-leaning New Democratic party, also said Alberta has a plan that makes the province a climate leader in North America.
+Notley said provincial officials were to have met with Fonda to explain the government’s plans but it didn’t happen.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.